 Oxford Capital is an Alternative Investment Fund Manager (AIFM) as defined by the Alternative Investment Fund Managers Directive (AIFMD), providing access to Alternative Investment Funds (AIF) and Co-Investor Circle (a MiFID service).
 Oxford Capital invest in unquoted securities, which are classified by the FCA as a Non-Readily Realisable Security (NRRS).
 As such, these products may only be marketed to limited categories of investors, relating to knowledge, experience or financial situation.
 Oxford Capital do not provide an advised service.
 You are required to make your own independent assessment, or seek professional advice, in respect of the suitability of any investment you may make with Oxford Capital.
 Sole responsibility for suitability of the investment for an investor, including the legal, regulatory, tax and investment consequences and risks of doing so, lies with the investment adviser or with you should you choose not to seek advice.

 There are significant risks associated with investing in NRRS.
-These are detailed in both general and specific terms within individual product Information Memorandums, which you are urged to read before making any investment decision.
+These are detailed in both general and specific terms within individual product Information Packs, which you are urged to read before making any investment decision.
 However, we provide here detail of many (though the list is not exhaustive) of the key risks of the types of investment products Oxford Capital offer.

 Capital at Risk

 Oxford Capital invest in unquoted securities.
 Such investments can be considerably more risky than investments in quoted securities or shares.
 Investing in unquoted shares may expose you to a significant risk of losing all the money you invest.
 You should ensure that you are able to bear any such losses before making a decision to invest.
 Before investing, you are strongly recommended to consult an authorised person specialising in advising on investments of the kind described on this website.